intika/UGChrome/README.md

 - Build with (opensuse/system-libdrm.patch)

 #### Upstream
-I will upstream thoses features (with flags) when i have the time...
+I will upstream thoses features (with flags) when i have the time... and/or if some one ask for ;)

 #### Sources
 Modified sources files from main project are available under sources directory...